YacinoBen/CaptureMoment/docs/Build.md

 cd C:\vcpkg
 .\bootstrap-vcpkg.bat

-# 2. Install dependencies
-.\vcpkg install openimageio:x64-windows qt6-base:x64-windows qt6-declarative:x64-windows

-# 3. Set environment variable (PowerShell)
+# 3. Set environment variable  vcpkg
-$env:VCPKG_ROOT = "C:\vcpkg"
+You can see follow a tutorial

 # 4. Clone repository
 git clone https://github.com/your-org/capturemoment.git
 cd capturemoment

+# 2. Install dependencies in manifest mode
+# Run the terminal on your root project and execute the following commands
+.\vcpkg install

 # 5. Configure with vcpkg preset
 cmake --preset=debug-vcpkg -Ddesktop_ui=ON